-➤ The second public participation was held from the 11th April to the 26 April 2017 where the municipality took both draft IDP and a draft Budget to the community to tell them of what has been budgeted based on the first consultation.
-By doing so, the municipality was trying to strengthen the communication between them and the community.
-The process of the second consultation was unfolded as follows:
+➤ The second public participation was held from the 10 April to the 18 April 2018 where the municipality took both draft IDP and a draft Budget to the community to tell them of what has been budgeted based on the first consultation.
+By doing so, the municipality is trying to strengthen the communication between them and the community.
+The process of the second consultation for 2018/2019 IDP Review and Budget was unfolded as follows: